Sibley House (Detroit): History

 Solomon Sibley moved to Detroit in the late 1790s; he was one of the first lawyers to live in what was then a small village.
 He served in a number of political positions while living in Detroit.
 In 1799, he began service in the territorial legislature; in 1806 he became mayor of Detroit; from 1815 to 1824 he was US District Attorney for Michigan.
 Sibley served as Michigan's representative in Congress from 1820 to 1823, and from 1824 to 1827, he served on the territorial Supreme Court.

 Sibley died in 1846.
 Shortly thereafter, his widow, Sarah Sproat Sibley, built this home for herself and their two daughters.

 Description

 The Sibley house is a clapboard, side-gabled Greek Revival-style home.
 The symmetrical front façade faces Jefferson Avenue, and is divided into five-bays separated by trabeated windows.
 A central, columned portico entrance fronts the building.

 Later use

 The home was occupied by descendants of Solomon Sibley from its construction until 1925, when it was sold to the next-door church Christ Church Detroit.
 Christ Church used the home for a variety of purposes until 1946, when it became the parish rectory.
+Currently, it serves as office space for Christ Church.